LienNguyen2912/Java-sample-project-with-explaination-for-beginner/TextEditor/README.md

 	this.setLocationRelativeTo(null);
 }
 ```
-Create a JTextArea, put it on a JScrollPane, then add this scroll pane _this_.
+Create a JTextArea, put it on a JScrollPane, then add this scroll pane to _this_.
 ```sh
 JTextArea textArea;
 JScrollPane scrollPane;